NATIONAL RESCUE DOG DAY | MAY 20

 According to the ASPCA, approximately 3.3 million dogs enter shelters every year.
 When these abandoned and abused animals find their way to a shelter, each one needs a forever home and their potential is limitless.
 They’re rescue dogs.

 No matter their size, color, or breed, dogs will find a way to nuzzle, fetch, or beg their way into your heart.
-You’ll find it hard not to scratch one behind the ear.
+You will find it hard not to scratch one behind the ear.

-Rescue dogs often overcome extreme obstacles and yet provide comfort, security, and friendship as family pets.
-But, rescue dogs are capable of much more.
+Rescue dogs often overcome extreme obstacles.
+And yet, they provide comfort, security, and friendship as family pets.
+Rescue dogs are also capable of much more.
 With training, they contribute to the independence of people with disabilities as service animals and give comfort to the elderly.
 In these circumstances, they become our eyes, ears, or legs as well as our best friend.

-Rescue dogs provide a variety of therapeutic benefits.
+Rescue dogs provide a variety of therapeutic benefits, too.
 Children, teens, and adults with autism may benefit from services provided by trained rescue dogs.
 As emotional support companions, rescue dogs help to relieve anxiety, depression, and PTSD among the military or those who suffer from mental illness.

 They make excellent teachers, too.
 Rescue dogs show children about caring and kindness.
 Rescue dogs can even be trained to rescue us from dangerous situations or help to investigate the cause of a fire.

 When it comes to four-legged friends, they improve the human condition by leaps and bounds, barks, and yips.
-It’s hard to imagine a more helpful, worthy companion.
-Give them a treat!
+It is hard to imagine a more helpful, worthy companion.
+It’s time to give them a treat!

 - Shelters always need donations.
 Financial donations are always welcome.
 Most shelters have a list of constant needs, such as blankets, bleach, toys, treats, and leashes.